Chart Color Schemes

 Health outcomes in Ropes Crossing are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Ropes Crossing shows below-average health outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are higher than the national average among older cohorts, but typical for the general population.
+Mortality rates and chronic condition prevalence are higher than the national average among older cohorts, although the level of common health conditions among the general population is somewhat typical.

-Approximately 57% of residents have private health cover, compared to 59.9% across Greater Sydney.
-The most common conditions are asthma (7.2%) and diabetes (4.7%), with 79.3% reporting no medical ailments, compared to 74.6% in Greater Sydney.
-Only 7.8% of residents are aged 65 and over, lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors present challenges but rank lower nationally than those for the broader population.
+Approximately 57% of Ropes Crossing residents have private health cover, compared to 59.9% across Greater Sydney.
+The most prevalent medical conditions in the area are asthma and diabetes, affecting 7.2 and 4.7% of residents respectively.
+Around 79.3% of residents report no medical ailments, compared to 74.6% across Greater Sydney.
+The area has 7.8% of residents aged 65 and over (583 people), which is lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health